Housing Plus Project

 Who we are

 In 2015, the California Legislature permanently reallocated a portion of Ryan White HIV/AIDS Program (Part B) base funding from the AIDS Drug Assistance Program (ADAP) to the HIV Care Program (HCP), with the intent of increasing the number of HIV-positive people of color who are engaged and retained in HIV care and treatment.

 The Housing Plus Project (HPP) was develop to meet this legislative requirement and address the National HIV/AIDS Strategy goal of reducing HIV-related disparities and health inequities.
 HPP is a five-year demonstration project, intended to stabilize housing as a targeted intervention to engage and retain clients of color in HIV care and treatment, and achieve and maintain viral suppression.
-In order to ensure clients of color are reached without violating the Fair Housing Act, the project funds four counties that have high percentages of HCP clients of color who are in unstable or temporary housing situations.
+In order to ensure clients of color are reached without violating the Fair Housing Act, the project funds three counties that have high percentages of HCP clients of color who are in unstable or temporary housing situations.

 What we provide